The International School of Lausanne is a not-for-profit association registered under the Swiss law.

 The Board employs the Director to lead the school.
 The Director and his staff are therefore responsible for all matters related to the day-to-day running of the school.

-The Secondary School Educational Leadership Team comprises of the Secondary School Principal, the Middle School Principal, the High School Principal, the Assistant Principal – IB Diploma Programme Coordinator, and the Assistant Principal - IB MYP Coordinator.
-As a group and between them they take responsibility for the academic programme and pastoral care in the Secondary School.
+Issues relating to students in the secondary school should be addressed to the Secondary School Educational Leadership Team which comprises the Secondary School Principal, the Middle School Principal, the High School Principal, the Assistant Principal – IB Diploma Programme Coordinator, and the Assistant Principal - IB MYP Coordinator.

-The Primary School Educational Leadership Team, responsible for the Primary School academic programme and pastoral care, comprises the Primary School Principal, the Assistant Primary School Principal and the Assistant Principal - IB PYP Coordinator.
+Issues relating to students in the primary school should be addressed to the Primary School Educational Leadership Team which comprises the Primary School Principal, the Assistant Primary School Principal and the Assistant Principal - IB PYP Coordinator.